dennislee928/dennis-s-note-vault/ietls sprint/task 2 modified.md

 > In some societies, a growing number of students are experiencing high levels of stress and anxiety related to their studies.
 > **What factors have led to this situation, and how does it affect young people and their families?**

+### 都市：住房負擔不起

+> In many big cities, the cost of housing has risen so high that many people can no longer afford to buy or even rent a suitable home.
+> **What problems does this create, and what solutions could be proposed?**